Extraction Equipment Rentals

 - 5 gallon bucket with honey gate and lid

-- Two nylon sieves, one coarse, one fine
+- Two nylon sieves, one course, one fine

 - Uncapping Knife (heated) In Box